nwtime/ntpwww/content/en/ntpfaq/NTP-s-config.md

 #### 6.1.1.2.
 Is the minimum configuration a typical one?

-Besides being functional, configurations for the real life look differently from the one shown in question [Q: 6.1.1.1.](NTP-s-config.htm#Q-CONF-MINIMUM).
-Most NTP servers have no reference clocks, but use lower stratum servers as time references (See also [Q: 5.1.4.1.](NTP-s-algo.htm#Q-ALGO-BASIC-STRATUM)).
-Public time servers can be found [here]().
-Courtesy suggests to inform the maintainers of the time server that you are using their service (See also [What is the preferred etiquette when synchronizing to a public server?](NTP-s-config.htm#Q-CLIENT-ETIQUETTE)).
+Besides being functional, configurations for the real life look differently from the one shown in question [Q: 6.1.1.1.](#6111-what-is-the-minimum-configuration).
+Most NTP servers have no reference clocks, but use lower [stratum](/ntpfaq/ntp-s-algo/#5141-what-is-the-stratum) servers as time references.
+Public time servers can be found [here](https://support.ntp.org/bin/view/Servers/WebHome).
+[Courtesy](#6141-what-is-the-preferred-etiquette-when-synchronizing-to-a-public-server) suggests to inform the maintainers of the time server that you are using their service.
 As an advantage, they might inform you if their service is going to be down.
 There is almost no difference in the configuration:

 <pre>server 132.199.176.10	# some NTP server's IP address
 # You might add the EMail address of the contact person</pre>

-Configuring multiple servers improves the quality of the time.
+[Configuring multiple servers](/ntpfaq/ntp-s-algo-real/#532-why-should-i-have-more-than-one-clock) improves the quality of the time.
 That is because of NTP being able to select the best time sources from a set of available ones.
-See [Why should I have more than one clock?](NTP-s-algo-real.htm#Q-NTP-ALGO) for details.

 * * *

 #### 6.1.1.3.
 What is the correct Pseudo IP Address for my reference clock?

-As seen in [Q: 6.1.1.1.](NTP-s-config.htm#Q-CONF-MINIMUM), the various drivers for reference clocks are selected using IP adresses.
-Such an IP address consists of four bytes that are separated by a dot.[<span class="footnote">[1]</span>](NTP-s-config.htm#FTN.AEN2781) The individual bytes are: <code>127.127._Clock Type.Unit Number_</code>.
+The various drivers for reference clocks are selected using IPv4 adresses.
+(NTP for IP version 6 has not yet been defined.)
+Such an IP address consists of four bytes that are separated by a dot.
+The individual bytes are: <code>127.127._Clock Type.Unit Number_</code>.

 The supported clock types are listed [here](/archives/4.2.8-series/refclock/#list-of-reference-clock-drivers).
 Usually it does not make sense, but if you want to connect more than one clock of a type, you can do so by using different unit numbers.
 The driver maps these unit numbers to one or more device files.
 The exact name of the device file can be found in the description of the individual reference clock's driver.